UST-MICO/grapheditor/docs/grapheditor.rst

 The attachement point of the edge line to the marker can be adjusted by setting the ``data-line-attachement-point`` attribute in the marker template (:ref:`example <grapheditor:example styling usage>`).
 If the attribute is a single number it describes how far from the center of the template the edge attaches.
 If the attribute is two numbers (seperated by a single space) the it describes a specific point in the template where the edge attaches to.
-The deprecated :js:attr:`lineOffset <Marker.lineOffset>` behaves like a single number in the attribute.

 To update markers of dragged edges it is possible to set the function :js:func:`onCreateDraggedEdge <GraphEditor.onCreateDraggedEdge>`, :js:func:`onDraggedEdgeTargetChange <GraphEditor.onDraggedEdgeTargetChange>` and :js:func:`onDropDraggedEdge <GraphEditor.onDropDraggedEdge>`.